Top five popular lightweight strollers

 Article 2 of 2

-Our most popular lightweight strollers, perfect for zipping around town or on holiday.
-Find out how we rate them, and which are Best Buys.
+The five most popular lightweight strollers for zipping around town or taking on holiday.
+Find out which are Best Buys and what our tests uncovered about the rest.

 Put us to the test